benfowler/dotfiles/README.md

 ### Neovim

-OneDark-themed, super-clean Neovim configuration.
+My attempt at a minimal Neovim configuration.
 Intended to keep keybindings as 'standard' as possible to keep everything aligned with the VS Code and IntelliJ Vim plugins, but be usable for productive scripting.